New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Introduction

-Section~\ref{sec:cmc-surfaces-products} deals with the construction of a 1-parameter family of complete singly periodic \textsc{cmc} $H$ surfaces in the product spaces $\s^2 \times \R$ and $\h^2 \times \R$ ($H > 1/2$ in the latter case), coming from a minimal surface in a Berger sphere.
-In this case, the corresponding surfaces can be extended by reflection to a complete surface which is invariant by a discrete $1$-parameter group of isometries, consisting of rotations in $\s^2\times\R$ or hyperbolic translations in $\h^2\times\R$ (cf.\ Theorem~\ref{thm:unduloids}).

-The most interesting property of these new examples is that they are all \emph{bi-multigraphs} (i.e.\ connected surfaces made out of two multigraphs, symmetric with respect to a horizontal slice and not neccesarily embedded) and have bounded height.
-Furthermore, for each value $\mu$ lying between the height of the rotationally invariant sphere and the height of the rotationally invariant torus in $\s^2\times\R$ (resp.\ cylinder invariant under hyperbolic translations in $\h^2\times\R$), we construct a complete $\textsc{cmc}$ $H$ surface whose height is $\mu$.
-Recall that the height of the mentioned torus (resp.\ cylinder) is a half of that of the corresponding sphere.
-Moreover, we show that in the $\s^2 \times \R$ case, there exist many compact examples for each $H$.
+Section~\ref{sec:cmc-surfaces-products} deals with the construction of a 1-parameter family of complete singly periodic \textsc{cmc} $H$ surfaces in the product spaces $\s^2 \times \R$ ($H>0$) and $\h^2 \times \R$ ($H > 1/2$), coming from minimal surfaces in Berger spheres.
+The surfaces we obtain are extended by reflection to complete ones which are invariant by discrete $1$-parameter groups of isometries, consisting of rotations in $\s^2\times\R$ or hyperbolic translations in $\h^2\times\R$ (cf.\ Theorem~\ref{thm:unduloids}).
+In the case of $\h^2\times \R$ the constructed surfaces are proved to be embedded.
+The case of $\s^2 \times \R$ is more subtle due to the compactness of $\s^2$, and we will be able to show that for $H < 1/2$ there are non-embedded ones.
+Nonetheless, this family provides \textsc{cmc} $H$ tori for each $H>0$.
+In both cases, we will give a quite precise description of them.
+An interesting property of these new examples is that their height is bounded and takes all values in between the height of the rotationally invariant sphere and the height of the rotationally invariant torus in $\s^2\times\R$ (resp.\ cylinder invariant under hyperbolic translations in $\h^2\times\R$).
+Note that the height of the aforementioned torus (resp.\ cylinder) is a half of that of the corresponding sphere.

-Finally, Section~\ref{sec:cmc-1/2-H2xR} is devoted to the construction of constant mean curvature $1/2$ bi-multigraphs in $\h^2\times\R$ which have the symmetries of a tessellation of $\h^2$ by regular polygons (cf.\ Theorem~\ref{thm:tiling-surface}).
-These surfaces come from minimal surfaces in the Heisenberg group.
+Finally, in Section~\ref{sec:cmc-1/2-H2xR} we will construct \textsc{cmc} $1/2$ bi-multigraphs in $\h^2\times\R$ which have the symmetries of a tessellation of $\h^2$ by regular polygons (cf.\ Theorem~\ref{thm:tiling-surface}), coming from minimal surfaces in the Heisenberg group.
 Recall that the value $H=1/2$ is critical in the sense that \textsc{cmc} surfaces for $H > 1/2$ and $H \leq 1/2$ are of different nature (e.g.\ \textsc{cmc} spheres only exist for $H > 1/2$).
 Besides, we give some applications to the construction of \textsc{cmc} $1/2$ surfaces in $M\times\R$, where $M$ is a compact surface with negative Euler characteristic and constant curvature $-1$.

+We want to mention that \textsc{cmc} $0<H<1/2$ surfaces in $\h^2 \times \R$ can be obtained by the conjugate construction from minimal surfaces in the simplectic group $\Sl$ endowed with an appropriate homogeneous metric, though the analysis of such surfaces is beyond the goal of this paper.